testjavascript/nodejs-integration-tests-best-practices/README.md

 <br/>

-👀 &nbsp; **Alternatives:** Approach the DB directly - Miss bug in the query code, higher exposure to internal refactoring  ❌ &nbsp; Approach the  ❌&nbsp;;
+👀 &nbsp; **Alternatives:** Approach the DB directly - Miss bug in the query code, higher exposure to internal refactoring  ❌ &nbsp; Approach the ORM - Not ideal for the same reasons like the option above ❌&nbsp; Approach the service layer - Better than approaching the DB directly as it will be less sensitive to DB schema changes and resemble more the user flow ❌&nbsp;;
 <br/>

 <details><summary>✏ <b>Code Examples</b></summary>